 7. The SMF sends an SM Context Status Notify message to AMF to indicate that the non-3GPP path switch has been completed.

 8. After receiving the SM Context Status Notify message, the AMF updates the UDM with RAT type = Trusted_WLAN for non-3GPP access.
-The AMF initiates deregistration procedure for untrusted Non-3GPP access (see TS 23.502 section 4.12.3).
+The AMF initiates deregistration procedure for untrusted Non-3GPP access (see TS 23.502 clause 4.12.3).
 Also, the AMF stops the timer that was started in step 4.
 After this step, the UE has only one 5G registration via non-3GPP access.

-9. If AMF timer started in step 4 expires, the AMF deregisters the UE via trusted non-3GPP access.
+9. [Conditional] If AMF timer started in step 4 expires, the AMF deregisters the UE via trusted non-3GPP access.
 After this step, the UE has only one 5G registration via non-3GPP access.